-You can find all the San Francisco Bay Area concerts here.
+You can find even more San Francisco Bay Area concerts here.

 3. Attend a Sporting Event

-Although the official season comes to a close in September, there may be an opportunity to see some October baseball if either the San Francisco Giants or the Oakland Athletics manage to make the postseason.
+Although the official season comes to a close in September, there may be an opportunity to see some October baseball.

 4. See a Hit Show

-No matter when you come to San Francisco, chances are there will be at least one notable musical, ballet or opera to see.
-You can find them all here.
+No matter when you come to San Francisco, chances are there will be at least one notable musical, ballet, or opera to see in the area.

 Find all the theatrical events in San Francisco here.